flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 *********************************

-For ``flyteadmin`` to access and create Kubernetes resources in one or more Flyte data plane clusters , it needs credentials to each cluster.
+For ``flyteadmin`` to access and create Kubernetes resources in one or more Flyte data plane clusters, it needs credentials to each cluster.
 Flyte makes use of Kubernetes Service Accounts to enable every control plane cluster to perform authenticated requests to the data plane Kubernetes API Server.
 The default behaviour is that the Helm chart creates a `ServiceAccount <https://github.com/flyteorg/flyte/blob/master/charts/flyte-core/templates/admin/rbac.yaml#L4>`_